greghaynes/BeagleDrone/README.md

 enough platform that only one computer is needed.
 This is generally avoided due to the difficulty of building up a code base for modern powerful computers.

-The BeagleDrone is a drone built using the BeagleBone, a 720Mhz ARM with 256MB of RAM and plenty of peripherals.
-This allows for modern state estimation and other algorithms to be used without the need for a second computer, or second code base.
+The BeagleDrone is a drone which runs on the BeagleBone platforms (original and black).
+This allows for modern state estimation, tons of peripherals, and boundless hacking potential without the need for a second computer, or even a second code base.

 ## Communication